• TACMASR home page

 Below are sample paragraphs you might use in publications, posters and manuscripts (Materials and Methods Sections).

-Please ask TACMASS for specific conditions for your project.
+Please ask TACMASR for specific conditions for your project.
 Mix and match, and edit as needed.

-Remember to Cite Use of TACMASS Services in manuscripts and abstracts.
+Remember to Cite Use of TACMASR Services in manuscripts and abstracts.

 Make a block and H&Es:

 Tissue was harvested, fixed in 10% neutral buffered formalin for 24 hours, processed and embedded into paraffin blocks.
 Routine Hematoxylin and Eosin (H&E) stains were performed on 3μ sections of tissue cut from the formalin fixed, paraffin embedded (FFPE) blocks.

 Make a cell line block and H&Es: